vlrevolution/diffusion-pipe/README.md

 - 2025-03-18
   - Add unsloth activation checkpointing.
 Reduces VRAM for a small performance hit.
   - Add partition_split option for manually controlling how layers are divided across multiple GPUs.
 Thanks @arczewski for the PR!
-- 2025-03-16
-  - Support loading any optimizer from the pytorch-optimizer library.
-  - Wan transformer and UMT5 can now be loaded from ComfyUI files.
-Thanks to @qiwang1996 for the PR!

 ## Windows support
 It will be difficult or impossible to make training work on native Windows.
 This is because Deepspeed only has [partial Windows support](https://github.com/microsoft/DeepSpeed/blob/master/blogs/windows/08-2024/README.md).
 Deepspeed is a hard requirement because the entire training script is built around Deepspeed pipeline parallelism.
 However, it will work on Windows Subsystem for Linux, specifically WSL 2.
 If you must use Windows I recommend trying WSL 2.